KNOW BEFORE

 💡 Tip: When using Uber or Didi, it’s common to sit in the front seat.
 Since these apps aren’t fully regulated in all areas, sitting up front makes it look more like a friend giving you a ride - helping avoid unwanted attention.
 Please do not be alarmed if your driver asks you to sit up front as this is extremely customary.

-Colombians take pride in their vehicles - do not slam the car doors!
+💡 Tip: Colombians take pride in their vehicles.
+Please do not slam the car doors!
 Even if you think you're being gentle, locals may see it differently.
 Think of it like closing a cabinet full of glassware: soft, slow, and with care.
 We're not even slightly exaggerating about this one!

 -